Gwinnett Place Mall: History

+On February 28, 2023, the Gwinnett County Board of Commissioners announced a revitalization strategy focusing on housing, mobility and greenspace in response to feedback from the public.
+The Gwinnett Place Mall Site Revitalization Strategy will take place over the next 20 years.

+On September 17, 2024, the Gwinnett County Board of Commissioners purchased Macy’s and the outparcel Macy’s Furniture Store for $16.5 million.
+This sale closed on December 2, 2024.
+Both stores closed on March 23, 2025.
+On September 2, 2025, Gwinnett County announced it would purchase the former Sears anchor for $11.5 million, bringing the total amount of land it owned at the site to 87.5 acres.

 In popular culture

 The third season of Stranger Things was filmed in the mall.
 Authentic signage and storefronts were returned through a cosmetic restoration of a portion of the Gwinnett Place Mall, to represent many businesses that have since ceased to exist.
 The transformation took place during May 2018, with production of the series taking place in the mall during the subsequent summer months.
 After filming concluded, the Starcourt Mall set was dismantled in the summer of 2019 to prevent fans from vandalizing the set to steal souvenirs.

+The 2024 movie Brothers has principal photography in and around the Atlanta metro area and includes exterior and interior shots of Gwinnett Place Mall.